nikgreb/NFLFirings/README.md

 ![Colab Worksheet]([https://github.com/nikgreb/NFLFirings/blob/783adf0d989ee371a8b2313a0f4daec6a561c964/Data_Science_Final_Project.ipynb])

-Put a link to the colab worksheet.
-(Download it from google and upload it to the github repository.)
 Put the contents of your report from Part II.
 Export visualizations from your colab worksheet and embed them in the appropriate locations in your report.